Platonic-Systems/mission-control/README.md

 (Run ',' to display this menu again)
 ```

-Now run, for example, `, fmt` to run the corresponding script.
+Once you are in the dev shell, you can run any of these scripts prefixed with the wrapper name `,`.
+For example, `, fmt` to format the Nix files.

 The scripts will be run *always* from the project root directory[^flake-root] regardless of the current working directory.